moritzWa/wallawitsch-gmail.com/src/content/cas.md

 # Thinking vs. Cognition

-As neuroscientists like to say, we need tractable definitions.
+Common norms, terminology, and tractable definitions have guided many advancements in science and technology.
 However, the term "Tools For Thought", which we use to describe tools like RemNote or Roam Research, is not clearly defined.

 ## Tools For Thought